NFA minimization

-In automata theory (a branch of theoretical computer science), NFA minimization is the task of transforming a given nondeterministic finite automaton (NFA) into an equivalent NFA that has a minimum number of states, transitions, or both.
+In automata theory (a branch of theoretical computer science), NFA minimization is the task of transforming a given nondeterministic finite automaton (NFA) into an equivalent NFA that has a minimum number of states.
 While efficient algorithms exist for DFA minimization, NFA minimization is PSPACE-complete.
-No efficient (polynomial time) algorithms are known, and under the standard assumption P ≠ PSPACE, none exist.
-The most efficient known algorithm is the Kameda‒Weiner algorithm.
+No efficient (polynomial time) algorithms are known, and under the standard assumption that P ≠ PSPACE, none exist.
+The most efficient known algorithm is the Kameda–Weiner algorithm.